 Prioritize and organize your schedule

-To avoid overbooking and ensure that you have enough time to attend all important meetings, it is essential to prioritize and organize your schedule.
+To avoid overbooking and confirm that you have enough time to attend all important meetings, it is essential to prioritize and organize your schedule.
 This can be achieved by using scheduling tools for scheduling meetings, setting reminders and alerts, and regularly reviewing your calendar to identify potential conflicts.

 By prioritizing and organizing your schedule, you can ensure that you are always prepared for upcoming meetings and can avoid the negative implications of missed meetings.